 In the case of an emergency or a medically necessary service, it’s not always an option to refuse services just because payment might be difficult.
 Even if medical providers can’t hit you with late fees, that doesn’t mean that you should hold off forever when it comes to paying your medical bills.
-If you start to carry medical debt and show no signs of paying it off, your provider may send your bill to a debt collections agency.
+If you start to carry medical debt and show no signs of paying it off, your provider may send your bill to a debt collection agency.
 Debt collectors specialize in being annoying in an effort to get you to repay your medical debt.
 However, having your medical debt go to a collections agency can have real and lasting consequences — as soon as a medical bill goes to collections, it will show up on your credit report.
 The bottom line is that your medical bills can tank your credit score if they go unpaid.

 Lawsuits, Judgments, and Jail

 If the collections agency isn’t able to get anything out of you, then your medical debt problem could move on to the final phase, where legal action is taken against you.
 Your medical provider could sue you for your unpaid medical bills and a court could authorize measures like wage garnishment — where money can be taken straight from your wages to pay your debts — in order to appease them.
 Thankfully, you cannot be sent to jail for failing to pay your medical bills.
 By law, someone cannot be imprisoned for failing to pay any civil debt.
 However, that same protection doesn’t exist for government-imposed expenses like taxes.

 Getting patient healthcare financing should never be difficult.
 But, missing out on medical bills creates various hassles for the same.
 This is where Denefits comes into the picture.
 It’s a complete patient healthcare financing solution that ensures you get healthcare financing without worrying about your credit score.